Elachista cyanea

 Elachista cyanea is a moth of the family Elachistidae.
 It is found in Australia along the eastern coast form southern Queensland to Burrewarra Point in New South Wales.

-The wingspan is 5.2-5.8 mm for males and 5.2-6.4 mm for females.
-The forewings are blue basally with black scales distally.
-The hindwings are dark grey.
+The wingspan is 5.2–5.8 mm for males and 5.2–6.4 mm for females.

 The larvae feed on Commelina cyanea.
 They mine the leaves of their host plant.